neuralhalation/python-selenium-mock-up/README.md

 Open up test_basic.py and replace the setup path to your local instance of chromedriver.exe

+I recommend putting chromedriver right in with your python-automation folder just created

 Also edit the username and password to use the correct login information

 Start a virtualenv and make sure selenium is installed w/: $ pip install selenium